 Anse Kanouanne: More natural coast than beach, Anse Kanouanne is just one of a string of beaches that make up the southern coast of Guadeloupe's Southeast Point.
 With clear water and relatively free of waves, this area is a top snorkeling destination on the island.

 Saint-Francois has a few more beaches to choose from.
 For more information about beaches, click here.

 If you like to explore other people and places, you should consider visiting a museum during your time in Saint-Francois.

-A common landmark for vacationers is Musée Edgar Clerc.
-It is located in Le Moule, 7.2 mi.
+One popular destination is Musée Edgar Clerc.
+It is located within Le Moule, 7.2 mi.
 Northwest of central Saint-Francois.
 For just a little over a decade, this building has served as a museum that shines a light on the archaeological history of the island.
 Named for the man whose passions founded it, guests are welcomed to stop in and trace the history of the island through the many artifacts that are on display.

 |(069) 090-8371||Le Moule, 7.0 mi.
 Northwest of Central Saint-Francois|

 |Musée Edgar Clerc||(059) 023-5757||Le Moule, 7.2 mi.
 Northwest of Central Saint-Francois|

 If you enjoy exploring the historical roots of foreign countries, you might want to visit a historical site during your stay.

 A landmark that often intrigues visitors is Domaine de Zevallos.
 It is found 3.8 mi.
 North-Northwest of central Saint-Francois.
 A historic home rich with culture and hints of the past, this colonial residence remains open to the public for tours which encourage them to tour the property and see how people once lived on the island.